 To shut down or leave your computer running has been up for debate for as long as the personal computer has been around.
-Many people leave their computers on for days or even weeks at a time, but is that really a smart choice?
-There are many benefits to shutting down your computer every day, let’s take a look at a few.
+Many lawyers leave their computers on for days or even weeks at a time, but is that really a smart choice?
+Here at Smokeball legal practice management software we believe there are a many benefits to shutting down your computer every day, let’s take a look at a few.

 #1 – Extended Lifespan